austimcoder/searchsuggetion/README.md

 Execution Instructions:

-1.Set the JAVA_HOME variable with home directory of java jdk 2.Open cmd and got application home directory perform maven build by doing "maven clean install" 3.Go to target folder and run the application using command "java -jar searchsuggestion.jar"
+1. Set the JAVA_HOME variable with home directory of java jdk
+2. Open cmd and got application home directory perform maven build by doing "maven clean install"
+3. Go to target folder and run the application using command "java -jar searchsuggestion.jar"